Sketch98/leader-follower/README.md

 leader-follower

-code from mar 18.
+code from mar 21.
-robot following ball for first time
+servo very stable with x-y position of ball